chef/knife-google/README.md

 ### knife google server delete

 This command terminates and deletes a server.
 Use the `--purge` option to also remove it from Chef.

+Note that persistent disks associated with the server, including the boot disk, are not deleted with this operation.
+To delete persistent disks use `knife google disk delete`.

 Use `knife google server delete --help` for other options.

 ### knife google server list